 Au Revoir les Enfants provides examples of :

 - All Germans Are Nazis: All the Germans shown are soldiers and thus Nazis for all intents and purposes, but averted in that while they're clearly the enemy they aren't portrayed as absolute evil.
-One officer kicks out militiamen who were harassing an old Jewish man in a restaurant (for all the good that did to him), and another rescues Julien and Jean when they're lost freezing in the forest after curfew and brings them back to the school.Student: What happened?Other student: They got arrested by the Boches!German soldier: Can the 'Boches' get their blanket back?
+One officer kicks out militiamen who were harassing an old Jewish man in a restaurant (for all the good that did him), and another rescues Julien and Jean when they're lost freezing in the forest after curfew and brings them back to the school.Student: What happened?Other student: They got arrested by the Boches!German soldier: Can the 'Boches' get their blanket back?

-- Black Market: an important part of the boys' life, until Joseph gets caught and fired over it.
+- Black Market: An important part of the boys' life, until Joseph gets caught and fired over it.

 - Boarding School: The setting.